-The 2012 outlook for the combined ratio is 106.5%.
+The 2012 actual for the combined ratio is 106.5%.
 This is lower than the 2011 actual of 109.6% due to higher premiums earned and a favourable DPAC (deferred premium acquisition costs) adjustment.

 Premiums earned reflect the flow-through of rate adjustments from prior years and the rate adjustments effective February 2012.
-Overall, the outlook for 2012 premiums earned is expected to increase by approximately 4% from 2011.
+Overall, the 2012 premiums earned increased by approximately 4% from 2011.
 The increase in premiums earned impacts the combined ratio, the loss ratio, and the expense ratio since insurance premium dollars earned is the denominator in all cases.